 Assert: envRec must have a binding for N.

+Assert: The binding for N in envRec has already been initialised.

 If the binding for N in envRec is a mutable binding, change its bound value to V.

+Else if binding for N in envRec has not yet been initialized throw a ReferenceError exception.

 Else this must be an attempt to change the value of an immutable binding so if S if true throw a TypeError exception.

 10.2.1.1.4 GetBindingValue(N,S)